namtran6701/company-research-agent/README.md

    - Used for generating initial category briefings
    - Efficient at maintaining context across multiple documents

-2. **Azure GPT-4.1** (`editor.py`):
+2. **Anthropic Claude Sonnet 4 (preferred)** with fallback to **Azure GPT-4.1** (`editor.py`):
    - Specializes in precise formatting and editing tasks
    - Handles markdown structure and consistency
-   - Superior at following exact formatting instructions
-   - Used for:
-     - Final report compilation
-     - Content deduplication
-     - Markdown formatting
-     - Real-time report streaming
+   - Used for final compilation, deduplication, formatting, and streaming

-This approach leverages Azure GPT-4.1's strength in handling large context windows and precision in following specific formatting instructions.
+This approach prefers Claude for editing quality while retaining Azure GPT-4.1 as a reliable fallback.

 ### Content Curation System